 You can use a laser rangefinder to record accurate offsets for a feature.

-To use a rangefinder with the TerraSync software, you only need to specify which serial (COM) port on the field device the rangefinder is connected to.
+You can use the Geo 7X handheld with its (optional) integrated Geo 7 rangefinder module.
+To use other rangefinders with the TerraSync software, you need to specify which serial (COM) port on the field device the rangefinder is connected to.